Luppiter1/Coloc/README.md

-2) eQTL data
+gtex_folder_path:- GTEx folder path containing eQTL data

-eQTL association data must be a CSV file or multiple CSV files corresponding to different tissues, which must contain at least the following columns:
+eQTL association data must be a folder containing CSV files corresponding to different tissues, each of which must contain at least the following columns:

 chr:      Chromosome number